Water Conservation PlanStage 1: Water Watch

 - Drop the system operating pressure to 58psi.

-- All leaks will be repaired with 72 hours.
+- All leaks will be repaired within 72 hours.

 - Monitor and reduce hydrant flushing and water used for training